 - Vegetables – we find pre-packaged food to be really boring to eat.
 If they do contain veggies they are freeze-dried.
 We generally bring a few onions, bell peppers, and carrots and fry them up before cooking the packaged meal and then throw them in at the end.
 Avoid vegetables that bruise easily or that may make a mess in your pack on the hike in.

-What you pack will depend on the weather at the time of year that you visit.
-We went in mid-March of 2017 and found the weather to be quite pleasant in the sun and a bit chilly in the shade.
+What you pack for Havasu Falls will depend on the weather at the time of year that you visit.
+We went in mid-March and found the weather to be quite pleasant in the sun and a bit chilly in the shade.

 The pools at the top of Little Navajo Falls and the area below Beaver Falls got full sunshine and were both ideal for swimming.
 We got a few hours of sunshine for swimming at Havasu Falls but no sun at all at Mooney Falls.
 The water was far too cold to swim if we weren’t in direct sun.